SnowBroScott/emberhold-canonical/docs/parking-lot.md

 ## NOW (this is the next work)

-- **Hand-cut the 48-avatar roster in GIMP.** Ellipse-select, fixed 1:1, snapped to the gold rim and **biased 2–3px inward.** Losing a sliver of rim is free; keeping a pixel of a neighbour is not. *Automation was attempted four ways and abandoned — see `status.md`.*
+- **Hand-cut the 48-avatar roster in GIMP.** Ellipse-select, fixed 1:1, snapped to the gold rim and **biased 2–3px inward.** Losing a sliver of rim is free; keeping a pixel of a neighbour is not. *Automation was attempted four ways and abandoned — see `status.md`.* **TABLED by Scott — on the board, not a priority; surface it, don't push it.**
 - **Cast while cutting.** The roster is being cut from ~57 generated portraits into 48 slots. **The casting decision happens while Scott is looking at them, because that's the only time it can happen.** Whatever doesn't make the cut is the surplus, and the surplus is already paid for.

 ---